-Autism, also called “autism spectrum disorder” (AUD), is a neurodevelopmental disorder characterized by difficulties with socializing and communicating, difficulty processing and understanding external stimuli, and repetitive behaviors.
+Autism, also called “autism spectrum disorder” (AUD), is a neurodevelopmental disorder characterized by difficulties socializing and communicating, processing and understanding external stimuli, and repetitive behaviors.
 There is no treatment for autism per se, and many people feel that autism is a difference in how an individual’s brain works (“neurodivergence”) as opposed to a medical condition.
 Endocannabinoid system (ECS) dysregulation and lower circulating endocannabinoid levels are characteristics of autism.

 What is Autism?